hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

 ## Evaluvation

 - how
-    - determine if now system is better (time saving)
+    - determine if now System is better (time saving)
     - if easy to use
         - (+ requires less training)
     - go through requirements one by one